Les Mehrhoff Botanical Research Award

 -

-Susan Fawcett for her project titled "Microhabitat characterization and differentiation in two sympatric rare Aspleniums in northeastern North America."
-Final Report
+Susan Fawcett - "Microhabitat characterization and differentiation in two sympatric rare Aspleniums in northeastern North America" Final Report

 -

-Joann Hoy for her project titled "Data analysis of forest seeps in New Hampshire."
-Final Report
+Joann Hoy - "Data analysis of forest seeps in New Hampshire" Final Report

 -

-Chase M. Mason for his project titled "Evolution of flower, fruit and seed defenses against herbivory and disease across the dogwoods, osiers and cornels (genus Cornus)."
-Final Report
+Chase M. Mason - "Evolution of flower, fruit and seed defenses against herbivory and disease across the dogwoods, osiers and cornels (genus Cornus)" Final Report

-- Kurt M. Neubig for his project titled "Phylogenetics and taxonomy of Dichanthelium: a complex set of species-level problems in need of resolution."
-Final Report
+- Kurt M. Neubig - "Phylogenetics and taxonomy of Dichanthelium: a complex set of species-level problems in need of resolution" Final Report

 -

-Donald Schall with the Botanical Club of Cape Cod and the Island for their project titled "A vascular plant survey of Sandy Neck barrier beach system West Barnstable, Massachusetts."
-Final Report
+Donald Schall with the Botanical Club of Cape Cod and the Island - "A vascular plant survey of Sandy Neck barrier beach system West Barnstable, Massachusetts" Final Report

 - 2015